Democrat Eric Adams pledges to balance public safety with fair policing as NYC mayor

 The crowded Democratic field put a spotlight on a ranked-choice voting system that is used in other U.S. cities and countries around the world but made its debut in New York City, enthusing some and confusing others.

-A group that promotes ranked-choice voting, Fair Vote, said Mr. Adams is the only candidate ranked by more than half of respondents in their top-three rankings.
+“It didn’t bother me, because I got a brain,” said Warren Kishner, a broadcast engineer who ranked former federal Housing Secretary Shaun Donovan first and businessman Andrew Yang second.

+Mr. Yang conceded late Tuesday after he received about 12% of first-choice votes — a disappointing showing after he parlayed his 2020 presidential bid and quirky campaign into generous media attention.

-Ms. Wiley, former counsel to Mr. de Blasio, refused to concede the contest, saying she’ll see what happens as the process plays out.
+Ms. Wiley, former counsel to Mr. de Blasio, has refused to concede, saying she’ll see what happens as the process plays out.

 “This is democracy in action.
 I’m confident in the ranked-choice voting process, and we expect the momentum to only grow from here,” she tweeted.